datacarpentry/curriculum-advisors/astronomy/April-2022-astronomy-minutes.md

 	- Still need more data points as we transition to in-person and more people teach it.

 *  **What is the recommended level of participants?**
-	- It's not immediately clear that this curriculum is intermediate / advanced.
-It has prerequisites (it is "level 2").
+	- This is the first DC curriculum that has prerequisites (it is "level 2").
+We want to be sure our audience is aware of this.
+	- prerequisites are listed at top of lesson
+	- this is something we will be sure to include in advertising
+	- there will soon be a second lesson with prerequisites - so this will be less unusual

 *  **Any major gaps (beyond the issues raised by previous workshop feedback)?**
 	- No major gaps.